Robot Users

 Since robot users are not verified, and typically have elevated permissions, you should be absolutely certain that this is the account you want to approve.

-bomnipotent_client user-role add example_robot vuln_manager;
+bomnipotent_client user-role add example_robot robot

 Output